 Medical professionals warn people about the dangers of sitting all day.
 But what can you do if your business requires employees to perform desk work?

 One solution is to create an ergonomic workplace.
+The Occupational Safety and Health Administration (OSHA) noted that implementing ergonomic solutions can reduce musculoskeletal disorders.
 Providing employees with comfortable desk chairs with lumbar support, having standing or adjustable desks and using mouse pads with wrist support can decrease the incidence of back pain and wrist strain, including carpal tunnel syndrome.
 An ergonomic setup may even reduce your workers’ compensation costs.

 Flexibility can improve employees’ physical and mental health and reduce employee turnover.